christophermanahan/wejay/README.md

   The ```onAuthStateChanged``` listener checks if a user has been authenticated on Firebase.

   1. If the user is not autheticated, Fireboss dispatches ```clearUser``` (which clears the user from the Redux store).
-Fireboss then pushes the client to '/login'.
+Fireboss then pushes the client to `/login`.

   2. If the user is authenticated, Fireboss dispatches ```setUser``` with the user's data.
 Fireboss then checks if the user is currently associated with a party.
-      * If the user is not associated with any parties, the user to pushed to '/parties' where they can create or join a party
+      * If the user is not associated with any parties, the user to pushed to `/parties` where they can create or join a party

       * If the user is currently associated with a party, Fireboss then sets up listeners using the partyId and user data (see below for detail).
-The user is then pushed to '/app' and the Top Ten tab is immediately visible.
+The user is then pushed to `/app` and the Top Ten tab is immediately visible.

 ---
 ## SET UP ALL PARTY LISTENERS

 **```setUpAllPartyListeners``` runs when a user enters a party.
-Users can enter a party from the '/parties' page by clicking CREATE PARTY or JOIN PARTY.
+Users can enter a party from the `/parties` page by clicking CREATE PARTY or JOIN PARTY.
 The seven listeners are descibed below:**

 * **Current Party Listener** - manages ```currentParty``` on the Redux store.
-Current party contains the partyId, so the user can send updates to the appropriate ref in Firebase.
+Current party contains the `partyId`, so the user can send updates to the appropriate ref in Firebase.

 * **Current Song Listener** - manages ```currentSong``` on the Redux store.
 Contains all relevant data about the current song, including the ```song_uri``` for the SoundCloud player.